-4.5.2.7 Alternative A - The plantations would continue to have few snags and little down wood.
-It is presumed that there would continue to be an average of 1.8 snags per acre ≥10 inches diameter in the units.
-This is below the 60% biological potential level.
-In terms of the tolerance levels for snags within the applicable habitat type and structural condition identified in the DecAID advisor, these areas would continue to be below the 30% tolerance level.
-Levels would be slightly higher if live trees with elements of wood decay had been included in the surveys.
+4.5.2.7 Alternative A - The stands would continue to have few snags and down wood.
+It is presumed that there would continue to be an average of 2.3 snags per acre ≥10 inches diameter in the units.
+This meets the 60% biological potential level (i.e. 2.2-2.4 snags/acres).
+The units would continue to provide an average of 2.2% down wood cover.
+In terms of the tolerance levels for snags and down wood within the applicable habitat type and structural condition identified in the DecAID advisor, these areas would continue to be below the 30% tolerance level.
+Levels would be slightly higher for snags if live trees with elements of wood decay had been included in the surveys.